ibm-cloud-docs/assistant/skill-search-add.md

 After you configure the search, you can send test queries to see the search results that get returned from {{site.data.keyword.discoveryshort}} by using the Preview pane of the search skill.

-To test the full experience that customers will have when they ask questions that are either answered by the dialog or trigger a search, use an assistant-level integration, such as the preview integration.
+To test the full experience that customers will have when they ask questions that are either answered by the dialog or trigger a search, use the *Preview* button for your assistant.

 You cannot test the full end-to-end user experience from the dialog "Try it out" pane.
 The search skill is configured separately and attached to an assistant.
 The dialog skill has no way of knowing the details of the search, and therefore cannot show search results in its "Try it out" pane.
 {: important}